olayinkade/olayinkade.github.io/README.md

 4. Select the change theme button

 5. Choose a theme

-6. In a browser navigate to https://username.github.io./

-Now you have your resume on GitHub pages and can view it anywhere at anytime.
+**Result :** IF you navigate to https://username.github.io./ this theme would be applied on your resume.
+Also, if you check your repository, it would contain a readme of the theme and `_Config.yml` file.

+6. Update the `_Config.yml` add `title: My Resume` to the the file
+**Result :** This would change the  title of your hosted resume to 'My Resume'

+You have now used a Jeykll theme to make your resume look more appealing.

 ### More Resource
-* To understand what Markdown is
+* To understand what Markdown go to https://www.markdownguide.org/
+* For how to install Atom go to https://flight-manual.atom.io/getting-started/sections/installing-atom/
-* List of other editor that are good for Markdown
+* For the list of top 10 editors that are good for Markdown go to https://www.shopify.ca/partners/blog/10-of-the-best-markdown-editors
-* For Markdown Cheat sheet
+* For Markdown Cheat sheet go to https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
-* More information Jekyll
+* For more information on Jekyll go to https://jekyllrb.com/
-* GitHub cheat sheet
-* How to install Atom

 ### FAQ